 You can print the following 8-color image to add a little flash to the twirl.
 Once you have folded it into the twirler shape, you may glue or double-sticky-tape the backs of the red and brown triangular panels together to make the shape hold together.
 But if you do not stick the edges, you can press down to squash the shape flat for mailing or stowing.

 The twirler templates linked at the bottom of the page provide one or two images per page, and the larger ones leave .2″ margin so that any home printer should print the full image.
+Follow these instructions to make your twirler from the template; see the photos and descriptions below for guidance:

 I put the X crosshairs on the end panels to make it easy to poke a hole there with a straight pin or needle so as hang the twirler from a thread.
-I have thought that a proper “twirler” should have a swivel that insulates it from the force of the twists in the thread, but I have not devised that yet.

 When you have trimmed and folded the printed twirler template into the basic shape above, and then look into it through the open bottom and top, you see perfectly dimensioned opposing pyramids sharing a common apex point.
 I absolutely love the symmetry of it, and could not resist coloring it.